ClimateImpactLab/xshape/README.rst

 xshape is no longer in development.
+This repository is a read-only archive.

 To plot xarray data using a shapefile, I suggest simply dumping into geopandas: